Glass Cabinet Doors Step 1: Rout out the wood panel

 Simply lay the glass in and anchor it with glass clips (Photo 3).
 Clips are available from the glass supplier or at www.woodworkershardware.com.
 If the glass rattles in the frame, add pea-size blobs of hot-melt glue every 12 in.

 Most hardware stores carry clear glass ($3 per sq. ft.) and will cut it for free or a small fee.
 Ask for 3/16-in.-thick “double strength” glass.
 Order glass panels 1/8 in. smaller than the recess in the frame.
-To find tempered, textured or colored glass (more expensive), check the yellow pages under “glass.”
+To find tempered, textured or colored glass (more expensive), check online.
 We bought clear textured glass and paid the supplier extra to have the two panels tempered.
 Building codes require tempered glass for locations within 5 ft. of the floor.